KewkLW/dataset_stuffs/convert_webpage_to_text/readme.md

-# Web Scraping using Puppeteer
+# Convert site to a text file

 This repository contains a script for web scraping using Puppeteer, a Node library that provides a high-level API to control Chrome or Chromium over the DevTools Protocol.